 A lot of people try to save money by making their own rod holder out of PVC pipe, but you’re better off buying one already made.
 Building your own might save a little money, but it will definitely take more time and it won’t be as sturdy as a pre-built one.

-Clamp on stainless steel rod holders are the bare minimum in terms of jet ski fishing accessories.
+Clamp-on stainless steel rod holders are the bare minimum in terms of jet ski fishing accessories.
 They’re great for the less dedicated fisherman because they’re easier to take on and off than a full fishing rack.

 A reliable GPS is an essential jet ski fishing accessory.
 Navigating waterways can be tricky even in ideal conditions, so it’s good to have a tool that makes things easier.

 Because it’s a GPS and a Chartplotter, it’s great for marking and saving good fishing spots.
 It makes it easy to find your way to and from locations by setting custom waypoints.
 Not only is this GPS waterproof, but it even floats!

 The Garmin GPSMAP is arguably the best jet ski gps, but we’ll leave that for you to decide.

-#5 Dry Bag
+Dry Canopy Bag

 Not everything you need on the water is going to be waterproof.
 To ensure that you don’t lose any valuables in the water, you should always keep a dry bag with you.